-During the 3 course lunch, prepared by David Pryor the centre caterer and his staff, games and quizzes were played and enjoyed by all.
-The afternoon was rounded off with entertainment from Kevin Taylor who got everyone in the Christmas spirit and on the dance floor.
-On leaving each carer was gifted a goody bag
+During the 3 course lunch, lovingly prepared by David Pryor the centre caterer, and his staff, games and quizzes were played and enjoyed by all.
+A free raffle took place and luckily enough everyone present was a winner.
+The afternoon was rounded off with entertainment from Kevin Taylor, who got everyone into the Christmas spirit and jigging around on the dance floor.

-On behalf of the committee who organise these functions Steve Matthews the Chairman would like to thank all those units who meet at the Beaconsfield Centre for their donations to top up the budget from the Province, without this extra cash we could not create what we consider to be a fitting thank you to those people who work tirelessly day and night caring for their loved ones
+Centre Committee Chairman Steve Matthews would like to thank all those masonic units which meet at the Beaconsfield Centre for their donations to top up the budget from the Province.
+He said: "Without this extra cash we could not create what we consider to be a fitting 'thank you' to those people who work tirelessly day and night caring for their loved ones"